Virtual reality applications: Obstacles

-As of 1997, motion sickness is still a major issue for virtual reality.
-The delay between a motion and the updating of the screen image is the source.
-Users often report discomfort.
-One study reported that all 12 participants complained of at least two side effects while three had to withdraw from severe nausea and dizziness.
+As of 1997, motion sickness is still a major issue for virtual reality, caused by the delay between a motion and the updating of the screen image.
+Users often report discomfort, for example, one study reported that all 12 participants complained of at least two side effects, while three had to withdraw from severe nausea and dizziness.

 Along with motion sickness, users can also become distracted by the new technology hardware.
 A study showed how when VR was incorporated into a laboratory environment, the students felt more engaged with the concept, but retained less information due to the new distraction.

-Virtual reality users remove themselves from the physical environment.
+Additionally, virtual reality users "remove" themselves from their physical environment.
 This creates a risk that the user will experience a mishap while moving.
-Immersion in a virtual world has the potential for social exclusion that may decrease positive mood and increase anger.
-Behavior in virtual reality may have lasting psychological impact when returning to the physical world.
-Russian news agency, TASS, reported in 2017, a death from VR use, when a 44-year old man "tripped and crashed into a glass table, suffered wounds and died on the spot from a loss of blood".
+The Russian news agency, TASS, reported a death from VR use in 2017, when a 44-year old man "tripped and crashed into a glass table, suffered wounds and died on the spot from a loss of blood".
 It is thought to be the first death from VR use.
+Besides, immersion in a virtual world may potentially lead to social exclusion, which may decrease positive mood and increase anger.
+Some researchers believe that users' behavior in virtual reality may have a lasting psychological impact when they return to the physical world.

-Philosopher David Pearce argues that even with the most sophisticated VR, “there is no evidence that our subjective quality of life would on average significantly surpass the quality of life of our hunter-gatherer ancestors”.
-According to Pearce, without genetically reprogramming the negative feedback mechanisms of the brain, one returns to one’s baseline level of happiness or ill-being, which is determined by one’s genes and life history.
-He thus argues that VR, like any other “purely environmental improvement”, cannot deliver a sustainable level of elevated happiness on its own.
+Philosopher David Pearce argues that even with the most sophisticated VR, "there is no evidence that our subjective quality of life would on average significantly surpass the quality of life of our hunter-gatherer ancestors".
+According to Pearce, without genetically reprogramming the negative feedback mechanisms of the brain, one returns to one's baseline level of happiness or ill-being, which is determined by one's genes and life history.
+He thus argues that VR, like any other "purely environmental improvement", cannot deliver a sustainable level of elevated happiness on its own.